maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   Press Yes, Next, and Finish.
 WIndows restarts.

 - On my machine, the reboot **fails**.
-  So I switched power off the virtual machine, and then restarted it.
+  So I switched power off of the virtual machine, and then restarted it.

   **Recall** The Win98 virtual machine "locks" your mouse pointer to its window (which is now crashed).
   You need to release the mouse pointer by pressing the **host key**, by default it is the _right control key_.
+  Then we can click the window close cross and get:

   ![Switch off](images/video-9off.png)